BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   nerf some things.
   * UCP makes further use of this.
 See `Loot changes 2.0` for various examples;
     check for those and maybe put in some compat hotfixes.
+* I've done most of the initial construction of this using my extracted TPS data which didn't include Holodome Onslaught, so it's possible I'm missing some stuff from there.
+Check that out...

 Mod Construction / Implementation Details
 -----------------------------------------